fineanmol/plant-tree/README.md

-🌿 Updated on Wed, 12 Mar 2025 16:50:23 GMT
+🎄 Updated on Wed, 12 Mar 2025 22:31:21 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Code is like humor.
+When you have to explain it, it's bad."